windytan/redsea/README.md

     $ redsea -f multiplex.wav

-If your sound card supports recording at high sample rates (e.g. 192 kHz) you can also decode the MPX output of an FM tuner or RDS encoder, for instance with this `sox` command:
+If your sound card supports recording at high sample rates (192 kHz) you can also decode the MPX output of an FM tuner or RDS encoder, for instance with this `sox` command: